brunoob35/teste-tecnico/README.md

 # Back-End application using Python and Flask
+This service provides equipment information to a back-end service, connecting the user to a mongoDB database storing the devices, its points and values.

 ## To run the application simply run the main.py
 It provides the following routes:

 POST http://localhost:5000/devices

 POST http://localhost:5000/points